Quantum theory for edge current and noise in two-dimensional topological superconductors: Introduction

 \section{Introduction}

 Topological superconductors are the subject of an increasing number of theoretical and experimental studies.
 In addition to exhibiting exotic properties with potential applications\cite{Qi2011,Bernevig2013,Beenakker2016,Sato2017,Sharma2022,Mandal2023}, the most fascinating aspect is that their physical characteristics differ significantly from those of non-topological superconductors.
-The most notable are the fact that a phase transition is not necessarily accompanied by a symmetry breaking\cite{Berezinskii1970,Berezinskii1972,Kosterlitz1973}, that a gap closing phenomenon in the spectral function may occur at the topological phase transition point\cite{Ezawa2013,Menard2017,Crepieux2023}, that topologically protected chiral edge states allowing current to flow without dissipation may exist\cite{Ying2022,Zhang2025} and can host Majorana modes\cite{Kallin2016}.
+The most notable are the fact that a phase transition is not necessarily accompanied by symmetry breaking\cite{Berezinskii1970,Berezinskii1972,Kosterlitz1973}, that a gap closing phenomenon in the spectral function may occur at the topological phase transition point\cite{Tanaka2012,Ezawa2013,Menard2017,Crepieux2023}, that topologically protected chiral edge states allowing current to flow without dissipation may exist\cite{Ying2022,Zhang2025} and can host Majorana modes\cite{Kallin2016}.

-Although the study of edge states has developed significantly, there exists a relatively limited number of theoretical works devoted to the study of edge current and noise in topological superconductors.
-Concerning the edge current, most of these works use quasi-classical approaches\cite{Stone2004,Huang2014,Huang2015,Suzuki2016,Wang2018,Nie2020,Holmvall2023}, such as the Ginzburg-Landau theory or the Eilenberger equation.
-Few others are using the Green function formalism\cite{Braunecker2005,Schnyder2013,Holst2022,Pathak2024}.
-Noise has been theoretically studied in topological superconducting wires\cite{Akhmerov2011,Diez2014,Valentini2016}, in topological superconductor beam splitters\cite{Jonckheere2017} and in normal metal-topological superconductor junctions\cite{Bathellier2019,Jonckheere2020} allowing to evidence Majorana fermions.
+Although the study of edge states has progressed significantly, a relatively limited number of theoretical works devoted to the study of edge current and noise in topological superconductors exist.
+Concerning the edge current, most of these works used quasi-classical approaches\cite{Stone2004,Huang2014,Huang2015,Suzuki2016,Wang2018,Nie2020,Holmvall2023}, such as the Ginzburg-Landau theory or the Eilenberger equation.
+A few others used the Green function formalism\cite{Braunecker2005,Schnyder2013,Holst2022,Pathak2024}.
+Noise has been theoretically studied in topological superconducting wires\cite{Akhmerov2011,Diez2014,Valentini2016} and in normal metal-topological superconductor junctions\cite{Bathellier2019,Jonckheere2020,Kokkeler2025}, showing evidence of Majorana fermions.
+The cross-correlator of the currents was calculated in topological superconductor beam splitters\cite{Haim2015,Jonckheere2017} and heterostructures made of nanowire, superconductor and altermagnet\cite{Mondal2025}, and it was shown that its sign changes when a transition from a topological superconductor to a conventional one occurs.
 However, the calculation of edge noise in two-dimensional topological superconductors taking into account the crystal lattice structure of the sample has not yet been carried out, except in one pioneering work\cite{Gnezdilov2015}.